Ben Brown: Chef, loving uncle, 'champion of the people'

 "I remember going in there and they were just giving him fish, saying, take this, this is really good today," Kyner said.

-Brown lived at Harper Crossing in South Berkeley in an apartment full of plants and art he collected throughout his life — everything from things he'd bought from street artists to fine art, from sculpture and paintings to pieces made by his friends' children.
+At the time of his death, Brown lived at Harper Crossing in South Berkeley in an apartment filled with plants and art he had collected throughout his life — everything from pieces he'd bought from street artists to fine art, from sculpture and paintings to creations made by his friends' children.

-He loved going to museums, like the de Young, and seeing all the latest exhibits.
+He loved going to museums, like the de Young, and seeing the latest exhibits.

 Ben loved people and it was clear they loved him too.
 It showed in all of his relationships.
 His encouragement knew no bounds.